 - establish a process for receiving/addressing bidder complaints.

 Category C: Statutes and regulations

 - In Ontario, the Broader Public Sector Accountability Act authorizes the provincial government to issue directives governing the procurement of goods and services by designated public sector organizations.
-Ontario has issued a procurement directive that governs the procurement activities of public sector entities, including hospitals, school boards, colleges and universities.
+Ontario has issued a procurement directive that governs the procurement activities of public sector entities, including hospitals, school boards, colleges, universities and certain publicly-funded organizations.

 - Newfoundland enacted the Public Procurement Act which establishes the Public Procurement Agency and creates the role of chief procurement officer, among other things.